Weakly-supervised segmentation using inherently-explainable classification models and their application to brain tumour classification: Methodology

 \subsection{Dataset}

 The network models were employed for the task of brain tumour classification using two different datasets.
 The first dataset~\citep{JunCheng.2017} contains $3,064$ 2D T1-weighted contrast-enhanced MRI slices from 233 patients with three types of brain tumours: meningioma (708 slices), glioma (1426 slices), and pituitary tumour (930 slices), in three different orientations: axial (993 slices), coronal (1046 slices), and sagittal (1025 slices).
 The second dataset used in this research is the BraTS 2020 dataset~\citep{menze2014multimodal,lloyd2017high,bakas2018identifying}.
 This dataset contains multimodal scans acquired with different clinical protocols and scanners from 19 institutions of 346 patients with two different types of tumours: low-grade glioma (LGG, 73 patients) and high-grade glioma or glioblastoma (HGG, 273 patients), each having 3D volumes of T1-weighted (T1w), post-contrast T1-weighted (T1ce), T2-weighted (T2), and T2 Fluid Attenuated Inversion Recovery (T2-FLAIR, or simply, FLAIR) MRIs in axial orientation - a total of $4\times47,686$ slices after ignoring blank slices.
 The slices without any tumour were considered as "tumour-free" and a third class was created using them, resulting in $4,731$, $18,276$, and $24,679$ slices, for LGG, HGG, and tumour-free class, respectively.
 The images were manually segmented by one to four raters, and the annotations were agreed upon by neuro-radiology experts.
 All four types of MRIs were concatenated on the channel dimension and were supplied to the networks in 2D, slice-wise manner.
-The four-channel approach was inspired by the belief that different contrasts provide varying degrees of diagnosis strength and assurance.
+The four-channel approach was inspired by the belief that different contrasts provide varying degrees of diagnosis strength.
 In a sense, the entire tumour or parts of it might appear clearer to the human eye and achieve greater evaluation results using one contrast versus the other\citep{Jeong.2014}.
 Three fold cross-validation was performed by randomly creating subsets with the ratio of 60:15:25 using stratified sampling for training, validation, and testing, respectively.
+Before feeding the images to the network, each of the images (or set of image contrasts in the case of BraTS) was normalised by dividing the values of that image (or image set) with its maximum intensity value.